vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 ### IP Address Range <a id="ip-range"></a>

-The range of IP addresses that container VMs can use if the port group that you specify as a container network does not support DHCP.
+The range of IP addresses that container VMs can use if the interface that you specify as a container network does not support DHCP.
 If you specify an IP address range, VCHs manage the addresses for containers within that range.

 - The range that you specify must not be used by other computers or VMs on the network.
 - You must specify an IP address range if container developers need to deploy containers with static IP addresses.